 Moreover, you will need the following 2 MicroPython codes:

-Copy all the 3 files in your Raspberry PI Pico root folder, so having the following files:
+Copy all the 3 files to your Raspberry PI Pico root folder, so having the following files:

 Set Your Location Declination

 Before starting, we need to keep track in our library about the Declination.